 Hiking & Wildlife in Sierra de Albarracin: The Trail “Ruta del Barranco de La Hoz

-Some of the top-rated restaurants in Albarracion not to miss are Alizia Casa de Comidas, La Taba, and Rincon del Chorro.
-Let me also warn you that Albarracin is a popular dining destination in the region (especially since there are not so many great restaurants anywhere near it).
-So, I recommend you make a reservation before going.
+Some of the top-rated restaurants in Albarracín that you shouldn’t miss are Alizia Casa de Comidas, La Taba, and Rincon del Chorro.
+A quick tip: Albarracín is a popular dining destination in the region – especially since there are few quality restaurants nearby.
+So, I highly recommend making a reservation in advance.

 albarracin sierra hiking